 To review our governance documents, please visit the Governance Documents library on our Investor Relations website.

 The Board has also designated committees with oversight of respective areas of responsibility with ESG oversight.
-The Corporate Governance and Nominating Committee (Governance Committee) oversees our overall ESG strategy, initiatives, and policies, including opportunities related to social responsibility, governance, climate change, and sustainability.
-The Risk Committee (Risk Committee) provides guidance and oversight on all ESG-related risks and the management of those risks, including risks related to climate change and sustainability.
+The Corporate Governance and Nominating Committee (Governance Committee) oversees our overall ESG strategy, initiatives, and policies, including opportunities related to social responsibility, governance, climate, and sustainability.
+The Risk Committee (Risk Committee) provides guidance and oversight on all ESG-related risks and the management of those risks, including risks related to climate and sustainability.
 Additionally, the Compensation and Human Capital Committee assists the Board with its oversight of DEI strategies and initiatives and human capital management at all levels.

 We have an internal management-level ESG Oversight Council (ESG Council) chaired by the chief communications and corporate responsibility officer that meets at least twice annually and reports directly to the Governance Committee, in accordance with its charter.
 The chair of the Governance Committee also serves this council in an advisory capacity.
 The ESG Council is composed of cross-functional leaders from credit, facilities, procurement/vendor management, human resources, compliance, risk management, legal, and investor relations, among others.
-The ESG Council is a dynamic, evolving team, focused on monitoring existing ESG programs and initiatives, identifying new opportunities to expand activities and reach, and developing internal and external stakeholder communication on ESG-related matters.
+The ESG Council is a dynamic, evolving team, focused on monitoring existing corporate responsibility-related programs and initiatives, identifying new opportunities to expand activities and reach, and developing internal and external stakeholder communication on ESG-related matters.

 Advancing our ESG Reporting and Sustainable Business Practices